AmelGasmi/AmelGasmi/README.md

 </h1>

 Hi  Again 👋,  I'm Amal!
-I'm a passionate Master's student in bioinformatics .
+I'm a passionate Master's student in bioinformatics.
 I love working with data and using AI to solve biological problems.
 I'm good at programming in Python and R, and I enjoy analyzing genomic data.
-I'm always excited to learn new things and use bioinformatics tools to make discoveries in research..
+I'm always excited to learn new things and use bioinformatics tools to make discoveries in research...

 <p align="left">